visionspacetec/sle-provider/README.md

 If you want to configure the SLE Provider at runtime install our **[sle-management-client](https://github.com/visionspacetec/sle-management-client)**.

 ### Docker
-The SLE Provider is started together with the GNU Radio middleware by running:
+The SLE Provider is started together with the GNU Radio telemetry middleware by running:
 ```bash
 # Build and start the container
 docker-compose up --build -d